Euramsia/personal-website/content/post/fundraising/index.md

 As provocative as it may sound - if I had said goodbye each time someone said no, the Red Cross would only have gotten a fraction of the funds that I raised.
 The first reaction of citizens usually is no. Only 10% of the people who end up donating say yes right after my introduction.
 Most people say “no” or more commonly “no, because …”.
 A pure “no” is tough, but you can work with a “no, because …”.
 A rule of thumb is: The first no is a reflex, the second no ist just doubt (either about the procedure or lack of information about the Red Cross) and the third no may reveal the real unwillingness to donate.
 After each no you turn another round to bring people to donate.
 Depending on the person and their mood you need to stop after the first time they say no, but with some people you can turn many many rounds and if they like you they may even laughingly say yes after 10 "no".
 Learning how to do this (and also when not to turn round after round) requires a lot of resilience, because it is very demoralizing to hear "no" after "no" and pushing back every time calmly and/or charmingly and/or energetically, depending on your style.

 **Only the performance counts.**
-The job is 100% commission based (different with other agencies) and thus performance based, but there is no stress or pressure, no tasks you need to complete.
+The job with Kober is 100% commission based (however, in the first five weeks Kober pays at least €360 per week regardless of your performance) and thus performance based, but there is no stress or pressure, no tasks you need to complete.
 You get your money for a successful donation which requires a talk and the completion of a form.
 That takes between 5 and 30 minutes, depending on the citizen you are talking with.
 How many of those donations you bring in, how many doors you knock on, if you rest for half an hour or 3 hours is up to you.
 It is like piecework, but very talent-based.

 **Success seems almost random in the beginning.**
 Some days are bad, some days are good and it is difficult to grasp what causes the fluctuation.
 The team leader is an experienced fundraiser and trains the newbies during the first weeks, but still it is not easy to understand what is good and what is bad and how to improve.
 That can be very frustrating, but it feels great when you have success, when you are “writing door after door”.